The Front Room Review (2024)

 The film was marketed as a religious horror film, but it feels more like a dark comedy, and while it lacks genuine scares, it does make up for it with some creative concepts.

-The film’s strength lies in its weirdness and some standout performances, ultimately crafting a bizarre but satisfying story of the worst mother-in-law imaginable, but the films reliance on crude humor and the misleading marketing might disappoint those expecting a more traditional horror movie.
+But the film’s only strength for me lies in its weirdness, ultimately crafting a bizarre story of the worst mother in law imaginable, but the films reliance on crude humor and the misleading marketing might disappoint those expecting a more traditional horror movie.

-You can see the inspiration the film takes from classics like Rosemary’s Baby. as it tries to create a tense, character-driven story., and while it doesn’t fully explore its potential, the film effectively delivers its themes and tension.
+You can easily see the inspiration the film takes from classics like Rosemary’s Baby. as it tries to create a tense, character driven story, but it never really delivers on what it is attempting.

-The Eggers brothers show some promise with this unsettling and thought-provoking horror drama, even if it doesn't entirely live up to its inspirations, but it could have been better.
+The Eggers brothers do show some promise though I think, even if it doesn't exactly live up to its inspirations, as it certainly could have been a lot better.

-By the end you are left with a sense that something deeper was left unexplored, and that feeling of is that it?
-[The Front Room on IMDB]
+By the end of The Front Room, you are left with a sense that something deeper was left unexplored, and that feeling of is that it?